ivanbruel/webdriver.sh/README.md

 ## F.A.Q.

-#### Is webdriver.sh compatible with regular or other third party methods of driver installation?
+#### Is webdriver.sh compatible with regular, or other third-party methods of driver installation?

-Yes, use webdriver.sh at any time, before or after using any other method of driver installation.
+Yes, you can use webdriver.sh before or after using any other method of driver installation.

 #### Does webdriver.sh install the Nvidia preference pane?

-No, you can install it at any time via Nvidia's installer package - webdriver.sh works fine alongside it or without it.
+No, you can install it at any point via Nvidia's installer package - webdriver.sh works fine alongside it or without it.

 #### Will webdriver.sh mess with Nvidia's installer or 'repackage' the driver?

 No, there are [other tools](https://www.google.com/search?q=nvidia+web+driver+repackager) available for doing this.
-[NvidiaWebDriverRepackager](https://github.com/Pavo-IM/NvidiaWebDriverRepackager)
+For example,  [NvidiaWebDriverRepackager](https://github.com/Pavo-IM/NvidiaWebDriverRepackager)

-#### What about uninstalling, without repackaging won't there be problems?
+#### What about uninstalling, won't there be problems without repackaging?

-No, Nvidia's own installer runs a perl script that removes everything installed by webdriver.sh.
+No, Nvidia's own installer runs a perl script that removes anything that was installed by webdriver.sh

-#### Can't i just uninstall the drivers using webdriver.sh?
+#### Can't I just uninstall the drivers using webdriver.sh?

 Yes, sudo webdriver -r